20 THINGS TO DO IN AZUMINO

 Winding through a lush terrain of mountain forest the Haisenjiki is an evocative journey through time and space; one that takes you through tunnels and past artefacts which tell the story of its former use.
 This is a relaxed hiking course with a unique atmosphere, an experience that really does take you off the beaten track!

-12. Cherry blossom viewing at Mount Hikarujo
+15. Cherry blossom viewing at Mount Hikarujo (spring / April to May)

 There is no more quintessential Japanese past-time in spring that ‘hanami’ or flower viewing.
 Blooming each year around April to May, Azumino’s glorious ‘sakura’ (cherry blossom trees) transform the landscape into a softly contrasting mosaic of white and soft pink and these beautiful, fragile flowers make their yearly appearance before falling from the trees to carpet the ground below.